acheul/sycamore-template/README.md

 * favicon
   - Optional.
 Add a favicon head line in the `index.html` with given href:
   - `<link rel="icon" type="image/x-icon" href="{x}">`
+* version
+  - Optional. default is "0.9.0-beta.2"
+  - It would be better to add any crates with their latest version, however, as currently Sycamore has beta version as its latest one, I included this option to manually designate the version.
+This version value is applied to both of sycamore and sycamore-router.